phusion/passenger-ruby-websocket-demo/README.md

     sudo python setup.py install

 Note that wssh requires libevent (because wssh uses gevent).
 If you installed libevent with MacPorts then gevent may have trouble finding event.h.
 Use this command tell gevent where it can find libevent: `sudo env C_INCLUDE_PATH=/opt/local/include LIBRARY_PATH=/opt/local/lib python setup.py install`

+If you deploy this demo on Nginx or Apache, be sure to enable [sticky sessions](https://www.phusionpassenger.com/documentation/Users%20guide%20Nginx.html#PassengerStickySessions) in Phusion Passenger.

 ### Seeing it in action